Safety Products

 Please be sure to read the product label of any insecticide you choose to use to get information on the personal protective safety gear you will need.
 In most situations, it is recommended that you wear long pants, a long sleeved shirt, closed toe shoes with socks, chemical resistant gloves, and goggles.
 In areas where ventilation is poor, a manufacturer may recommend you wear a mask or a respirator.
 We have put together two different safety kits that will make selecting the correct safety gear easier for you.

-How to Do My Own Termite Control
+How to Do My Own Termite Treatment

 By DoMyOwn staff